developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure whether the Enterprise NFC should Boost CPU Speed during NFC transactions.
+Use this *Sub-group* to configure whether the Enterprise NFC should Boost CPU Speed during NFC transactions.
 - If the value ***Do Not Boost*** is selected, Enterprise NFC will leave the CPU Speed unmodified during NFC transactions.
 - If the value ***Boost*** is selected, Enterprise NFC will Boost the CPU Speed during NFC transactions to enhance performance of those transactions.